 It was observed that soil physical parameters like bulk density and water holding capacity did not vary significantly.
 However, organic treatments F1 and F2 recorded greater numerical values than integrated and inorganic treatments.
 The F1CS3 (5.93 g kg-1) and F1CS1 (5.85 g kg-1) recorded significantly higher soil organic carbon over inorganic as well as integrated practices (Table 1).
 This was because of long term application of nutrients through organic sources which led to improvement in soil properties.
 Addition of nutrients through organic materials coupled with improved soil structure has helped in buildup of organic matter in the soil with lesser oxidation of SOC.
 The results are in confirmation with that of Vidyavathi et al. (2012) and Aher et al. (2019) as they reported that organic farming practice had greater soil organic carbon than chemical farming and integrated farming practice.
 Among various farming approaches FP1 recorded significantly higher dehydrogenase activity (37.77 µg of TPF formed g-1day-1) than rest other treatments and FP2 and FP4 recorded on par results.
 However, no significant difference was observed with respect to cropping system and interaction effect.

-It was observed that there was no significance variation between the treatments with respect to nitrogen and potassium content.
-Whereas, with respect to phosphorus and sulphur, F1CS3 (39 kg and 25.50 ha-1 respectively) recorded higher availability F5CS1 (24 and 14 kg ha-1 respectively) and rest organic treatments under F1 and F2 recorded on par results (Table 2).
-This increase was almost 27 and 30 per cent higher to inorganic practice and this might be attributed to increase in microbial activity due to addition of organic manure and biofertilizer, which enhanced the activity of enzymes playing a key role in transformation, recycling and availability of plant nutrients in the soil, which further caused the conversion of organically bound nutrients to inorganic form.
+It was observed that there was no significant variation between the treatments with respect to nitrogen and potassium content.
+Whereas, with respect to phosphorus and sulphur, F1CS3 (39 kg and 25.50 ha-1 respectively) recorded higher availability F5CS1 (24 and 14 kg ha-1 respectively) and the rest organic treatments under F1 and F2 recorded on par results (Table 2).
+This increase was almost 27 and 30 per cent higher to inorganic practice and this might be attributed to an increase in microbial activity due to the addition of organic manure and biofertilizer, which enhanced the activity of enzymes playing a key role in transformation, recycling and availability of plant nutrients in the soil, which further caused the conversion of organically bound nutrients to inorganic form.
 Similar results were obtained by Nagar et al. (2013), Lal et al. (2016), and Saraswathi et al. (2022).

 Conclusion:

 From the above study it can be concluded that, following 100 % organic approach and 50 % organic + seed treatment with beejamruta + application of ghana jeevamruta + foliar spray of jeevamruta approach with pigeonpea intercropped with either groundnut or greengram aid in mainting soil health.
-Next best treatments would be integrates approaches.
+Next best treatments would be integrated approaches.

 Table 1: Soil physical, chemical and biological properties as influenced by different farming approaches in pigeonpea based cropping system